Bridging Finance

 Pretty much what it says on the tin, purchase/ refinance bridging is used to purchase a property or refinance it.
 Re-finance bridging, where the existing lender is a bridging lender, is typically referred to as a re-bridge.

-- Commercial Property Purchase: For the acquisition of commercial properties, whether for development or to retain as your business premises.
-All commercial bridging loans are unregulated.
+Purchase or Refinance bridging can be used for residential, commercial and mixed-use properties.
+Whether for development or to retain as your business premises, alll commercial bridging loans are unregulated.

 Refurbishment bridging